ucsd-dsc-arts/dsc160-final-group9/README.md

 - code for preprocessing
 - [Melody_Analysis.ipynb](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/melody_analysis.ipynb): `ipynb` files for MelodyRNN's result analyses
 - [Lyrics_generation_rnn](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/Lyrics_generation_rnn.ipynb): complete `.ipynb` file with lyrics processing, model training and lyrics generation.
-- training code (if appropriate)
+- [train_model](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/train_model.ipynb): complete '.ipynb' file for training lstm model.
-- generative methods
+- [generate_music](https://github.com/ucsd-dsc-arts/dsc160-final-group9/blob/master/code/predict.ipynb): complete '.ipynb' file for generating music with lstm model.

 Link each of these items to your .ipynb or .py files within this seection, and provide a brief explanation of what the code does.
 Reading this section we should have a sense of how to run your code.